buchsbau13/IPPR-GettingSmart/SensorMock_Mobile/README.txt

 'CreateObjects.py':

 python .\CreateObjects.py ent Lamp_1.txt
-(replace 'ent' with the type of object you want to create ('ent' for entity, 'srv' for service, 'dev' for device and 'sub' for subscription), replace 'Lamp_1.txt' with the name of the file containing the corresponding payload in json format)
+(replace 'ent' with the type of object you want to create ('ent' for entity, 'srv' for service or 'dev' for device), replace 'Lamp_1.txt' with the name of the file containing the corresponding payload in json format)

+'CreateSubscriptions.py':

+python .\CreateSubscriptions.py subscriptions.txt
+(you can replace 'subscriptions.txt' with your own file)